 Our experts will help you and your child have continued success along this journey.
 Because autism is just a different way of interacting and communicating, don’t be afraid to ask questions.
 Have high hopes for your child’s future.

 What is nonverbal autism to us at Ascend?
 It means our treatment plan must include alternative communication goals because no two individuals diagnosed with ASD are the same.
 You and your family will learn the key to your unique brand of success includes:

 - Individualized programming

 - Targeted intervention

 Children generally exhibit symptoms of autism in the first two years of life.
 At Ascend Autism, we have programs for 18-month-old toddler’s through the teen years.
-Clearly, we want families to be successful.
+We want families to be successful.
 We want autistic children to integrate into society and have meaningful, productive lives.
-This is the thrust of what we do.
-Therefore, if you are asking “What is nonverbal autism?”, Call us today at 877.323.8668.

 Not sure where to get started with nonverbal autism?
 Ascend Autism is here to help.
 Call us at 877.323.8668 today.
 We’re here to help guide, encourage, and help your child grow as you navigate the complexities of ASD.